laravel/docs/mail.md

 Once your failover mailer has been defined, you should set this mailer as the default mailer used by your application by specifying its name as the value of the `default` configuration key within your application's `mail` configuration file:

     'default' => env('MAIL_MAILER', 'failover'),

+<a name="roundrobin-configuration"></a>
+### RoundRobin Configuration

+Sometimes, we might want to distribute our mailing workload across multiple transports.

+To accomplish this, you should define a mailer within your application's `mail` configuration file that uses the `roundrobin` transport.
+The configuration array for your application's `roundrobin` mailer should contain an array of `mailers` that reference which mail drivers should be chosen for delivery:

+    'mailers' => [
+        'roundrobin' => [
+            'transport' => 'roundrobin',
+            'mailers' => [
+                'ses',
+                'postmark',
+            ],
+        ],

+        // ...
+    ],

+Once your roundrobin mailer has been defined, you should set this mailer as the default mailer used by your application by specifying its name as the value of the `default` configuration key within your application's `mail` configuration file:

+    'default' => env('MAIL_MAILER', 'roundrobin'),

+The roundrobin transport starts with a *randomly* selected transport from the list of available mailers and then switches to the next available transport for each subsequent email.

+In contrast to `failover` transport, which helps to achieve *[high availability](https://en.wikipedia.org/wiki/High_availability)*, the `roundrobin` transport helps to achieve *[load balancing](https://en.wikipedia.org/wiki/Load_balancing_(computing))*.

 <a name="generating-mailables"></a>
 ## Generating Mailables